 Former NYSE and NASDAQ spokesman Scott Peterson took over as executive director of C&BP in 2014.

 Funding for C&BP is provided by Renew American Prosperity and individual donors.
-C&BP receives strategic support from Tigercomm LLC, a Virginia-based public relations firm.
+C&BP receives administrative support from Tigercomm LLC, a Virginia-based public relations firm.